 At Miami (Ohio), Joffe recruited the 2009 MAC Freshman of the Year and first-team all-league player in Monica Gorny.
 His sophomore, Anastasia Dracheva, also earned first-team all-league honors.
 In addition to outstanding play on the RedHawk tennis courts, Joffe's squad scored a perfect 1000 on his last Academic Progress Rate (APR) report.

 At Maryland, Joffe recruited Sanchez-Quintanar who ended the season ranked No. 34 and defeated Texas A&M standout Nazari Urbina in the first round of the NCAA singles championships.
 Another Joffe recruit, Jordaan Sanford, combined with Sanchez-Quintanar to end the season ranked No. 26 in doubles.

 Joffe was a talented player earning All-America honors at Pepperdine in 1992 and he advanced to the semifinals of the NCAA Singles Championship.
 He earned three letters before playing on the professional circuit for three years.
 While he served as an assistant coach at USC, Joffe earned his psychology degree at USC in 2006.

+A native of Johannesburg, South Africa, Joffe spent three years (1999-2002) as a teaching professional and director of tennis at Kettering Tennis Center and Quail Run Racquet Clubs in Dayton, Ohio.
 Prior to coming back to the United States, Joffe spent four years teaching young tennis players in South Africa.
-He established the Joffe-Wheeler Tennis Academy in Johannesburg, coached and managed the Gauteng Central Junior Tennis Team.
+He established the Joffe-Wheeler Tennis Academy in Johannesburg, and he coached and managed the Gauteng Central Junior Tennis Team.
 He was also appointed the Gauteng Central tennis coach and served as the head coach at Rand Afrikaanse University.